flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

 So, lets think on what variables and data structure we would need.
 For that, lets recap what we are building: A simple game where a square keeps bouncing forever from one side of the screen to the other.
 Thinking about this, we will need:

  - A constant to tell us the speed of the square in logical pixels per second.
- - A variable to inform which direction the square is moving.
+ - A variable to keep track of which direction the square is moving.
  - A structure to represent our square, which has a position and dimensions.

 With that in mind, check the example below, note the comments for explanations on each code section.